astropy/pyvo/docs/pyvo/getting_started.rst

             print "...found {0} images".format(len(matches))
             for image in matches:
-                csv.write(','.join((
+                csv.writerow([
                     arch.res_title, image.title,
                     str(image.ra), str(image.dec), image.format,
-                    image.getdataurl())) + "\n")
+                    image.getdataurl()])

 You might notice a few things in this example at the labeled line
 numbers:

-1. Most of the time, you can what you will need from the top ``pyvo`` module; just import it.
+2. Most of the time, you can what you will need from the top ``pyvo`` module; just import it.

-5. The first step is to find archives that might have data were interested in.
+6. The first step is to find archives that might have data were interested in.
 To do this, we use the ``regsearch()`` function to search the VO registry for relevent archives given the type of data were interested (images) and our waveband of interest.

-8. We look up the source position using the ``astropy.coordinates.SkyCoord.from_name()`` function.
+9. We look up the source position using the `~astropy.coordinates.SkyCoord.from_name` function.

-14. The results we got back from our registry query behaves like a list--in particular, we can iterate through each of the archives that were returned.
+17. The results we got back from our registry query behaves like a list--in particular, we can iterate through each of the archives that were returned.

-15. A registry query will return a variety of information about each service it finds, like its "title".
+18. A registry query will return a variety of information about each service it finds, like its "res_title".
 These are accessible as properties.

-18. Each item returned by the registry search represents a service at some archive that can return images.
+21. Each item returned by the registry search represents a service at some archive that can return images.
 (This is because we said ``servicetype='image'`` in line 5.)
 We can find out what images the archive has via its ``search()`` function by giving it a "rectangular" region of the sky.
 Our search region is a square that is 0.25 degrees on a side, centered on the position of Cas A.

-19. Sometimes, services are not up or working properly.
+23. Sometimes, services are not up or working properly.
 The ``DALAccessError`` exception is a base class for the various things that can go wrong when querying a service (including the registry).
     If one of our searches fail, we are noting it and going on to the next one.
 PyVO provides more detailed exception classes if you want to distinguish betweeen different types of errors (like input errors).

-24. Calling ``len`` with the result object as argument tells the number of items returned in the results (the ``archives`` list has this property, too).
+28. Calling ``len`` with the result object as argument tells the number of items returned in the results (the ``archives`` list has this property, too).
     Each represents an image that overlaps our search region.

-25. As with the registry search results, we can iterate through the images that were matched.
+29. As with the registry search results, we can iterate through the images that were matched.

-26. For each image found, we will write out a row into our output list, copying data about both the image and the archive it came from.
+30  .
+For each image found, we will write out a row into our output
+    list, copying data about both the image and the archive it came from.
     One of the important pieces of information we want about the image is where to get it:  the ``image.getdataurl()`` function returns a URL